vectorgrp/XCPlite/tools/xcpclient/README.md

       --fix-a2l
           Update the given A2L file with XCP server information about events and memory segments.
 Requires that the XCP server supports the GET_EVENT_INFO and GET_SEGMENT_INFO commands

-      --elf <ELF>
+      --elf <ELF file name>
-          Specifiy the name of an ELF file, create an A2L file from ELF debug information.
+          Specify the name of an ELF file, create an A2L file from ELF debug information.
 If connected to a XCP server, events and memory segments will be extracted from the XCP server

       --upload-elf
           Upload ELF file from XCP server.
 Requires that the XCP server supports GET_ID ELF upload